 The Best Parts about Skiing in Colorado

 It’s an unbelievable experience to look out and only see white capped peaks in every direction.
-Colorado is incredible because, no matter which resort you’re going to, you will undoubtedly be blessed with incredible views.
+Skiing in Colorado is incredible because, no matter which resort you’re going to, you will undoubtedly be blessed with incredible views.

 Most resorts get between 300-350 inches a year, that’s almost 30 feet of perfect white powder!
 This ensures a solid base so you won’t ruin your skis on any rocks and a soft top perfect to cushion any falls.